 How did Sonatype spot `twilio-npm` malware?

-Sonatype’s Release Integrity, which is part of our Advanced Development Pack for Nexus Lifecycle, is a proactive AI/ML based solution which regularly sweeps open source repositories for suspicious behavior and counterfeit components.
+Sonatype’s Release Integrity, which is part of our Advanced Development Pack for Sonatype Lifecycle, is a proactive AI/ML based solution which regularly sweeps open source repositories for suspicious behavior and counterfeit components.
 It perpetually scans components mirrored from OSS repositories such as npm to determine if anything looks out of place.